 Fife's Strategic Housing Investment Plan

 Fife's Strategic Housing Investment Plan (SHIP) is developed in partnership with the Fife Housing Association Alliance and is submitted on behalf of the Fife Housing Partnership.

 The SHIP is a working tool produced each year to support longer-term strategic planning and is used by the Scottish Government to allocate funding to affordable housing through the Affordable Housing Supply Programme (AHSP).
-This plan requires an overprovision to be reported in line with the Scottish Government's guidance.
-This is to allow for potential slippage of projects and to take advantage of any additional funding that may arise.
-Therefore, this means that not all projects listed in the SHIP Projects are guaranteed to go ahead.
+As recommended in the Scottish Government guidance this plan includes an over provision to allow for potential slippage of projects and to take advantage of any additional funding that may arise.
+Therefore, this means that not all projects listed in the SHIP Projects Table are guaranteed to go ahead.

 Follow the links below for a copy of Fife's Strategic Housing Investment Plan 2024/25 - 2028/29 and the accompanying Projects Table.